Goyal to power India using Gujarat model

 According to him, big states like Uttar Pradesh, which is facing acute power crisis, could benefit from the model.

-The minister also enquired about the quality of coal supplied to state units and how quality of coal needs to be controlled to increase efficiency of power plants.
+The minister also enquired about the quality of coal supplied to state power generation units and how quality of coal needs to be controlled to increase efficiency of power plants.
 The issue of using railways for transportation of coal was also discussed.

 “Given the statistics it would seem that there is not much of a gap in demand and supply of power in India.
 But in reality, there is a big gap.
 Thanks to policy paralysis that we have inherited, it will take some time to resolve the issues.
 I promise that in a reasonable time, we will be able to bring a revolution in the power sector,” the minister said.